qlik-oss/qliksense-operator/README.md

 ## Operation Mode

-The qliksense operator works differently based on if the CR has git repo in it or not.
+The qliksense operator works differently based on if the CR has a git repo in it or not.
 The non-git CR looks like this:

 ```yaml
 apiVersion: qlik.com/v1